tobichls/LingoTales/README.md

 ## Code Structure

 The web interface is built with React for a smooth user experience. `App.jsx` is the main hub where top level data is stored for use in API calls.
 The `MultiStepForm` component collects user data for setting up the story.
-Responses from the backend are stored in state and displayed.
+Responses from the backend are stored in state and displayed. `frontend/index.html`: This HTML file is the main page of the frontend application.

+`api/api.py`: This Python file contains the init function which sets up the API key for either the GPT or Claude backend.

+`api/main.py`: This file manages backend activities of the web application such as GET, POST and calling the LLM APIs.

 <br>